credativ/plutono/docs/sources/administration/configuration.md

 ### Linux

-If you installed Grafana using the `deb` or `rpm` packages, then your configuration file is located at `/etc/grafana/grafana.ini` and a separate `custom.ini` is not used.
-This path is specified in the Grafana init.d script using `--config` file parameter.
+If you installed Plutono using the `deb` or `rpm` packages, then your configuration file is located at `/etc/plutono/plutono.ini` and a separate `custom.ini` is not used.
+This path is specified in the Plutono init.d script using `--config` file parameter.

 ### Docker

-Refer to [Configure a Grafana Docker image]({{< relref "configure-docker.md" >}}) for information about environmental variables, persistent storage, and building custom Docker images.
+Refer to [Configure a Plutono Docker image]({{< relref "configure-docker.md" >}}) for information about environmental variables, persistent storage, and building custom Docker images.

 ### Windows